Wilder Center Research

 Network Dynamics of Epilepsy

 Epilepsy is increasingly seen as a disorder of brain networks, where brain regions (nodes) and their connections (edges) interface in abnormal ways to generate seizures.
-The network perspective valuably complements the traditional (Jacksonian) view of seizures emerging and spreading from a focus.
 Yet, fundamental questions remain regarding epilepsy networks: how does the network birth seizures?
 What nodes and connections are essential to the diagnosis of an abnormal network?
 Our research program asks these and other questions to uncover systems-level insights into epilepsy.

 Deep Brain Neurophysiology